- NAME: Oprah Winfrey

 Winfrey ensured her place in the forefront of the media industry and as one of the most powerful and wealthy people in show business.
 In 2002, she concluded a deal with the network to air a prime-time complement to her syndicated talk show.
 Her highly successful monthly, O: The Oprah Magazine debuted in 2000, and in 2004, she signed a new contract to continue The Oprah Winfrey Show through the 2010-11 season.
 Now syndicated, the show is seen on nearly 212 U.S. stations and in more than 100 countries worldwide.

-In 2009, Oprah Winfrey announced that she would be ending her program when her contract with ABC ended.
+In 2009, Oprah Winfrey announced that she would be ending her program when her contract with ABC ended, in 2011.
 Soon after, she moved to her own network, the Oprah Winfrey Network, a joint venture with Discovery Communications.